RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 }
 ```

 Note that we call `findFirst()` method on entity sceneObject property.
 This `findFirst()` method will search objects only inside the object on which we called this method.
-So it will never return other scene objects named cube, because they are children of different planes.
+So it will never return other scene objects named *cube*, because they are children of different planes.

 Your very final script should look like: